Charitable Giving – Understanding the Donor-Advised Fund

 That said, a tax break can feel good too, and it may help you give more than you otherwise could.
 Enter the donor-advised fund (DAF) as a potential tool for continuing to give meaningfully and tax-efficiently under the current tax law.

 In the spirit of giving, ShankerValleau does not charge a fee for managing our clients’ investments in their donor-advised funds.

 What’s Changed About Charitable Giving?

-To be clear, laws enacted in the past five years have not eliminated the charitable deduction.
+To be clear, laws enacted in the past few years have not eliminated the charitable deduction.
 You can still take it when you itemize your deductions.
 But our current tax laws have limited itemized deductions, and roughly doubled the standard deduction.
 With these changes, there are fewer times it makes sense to itemize your deductions instead of just taking the higher standard allowance.

 This introduces an incentive to consider batching up your deductible expenses, so they can periodically “count” toward reducing your taxes due – at least in the years you’ve got enough itemized deductions to exceed your standard deduction.

 For example, if you usually donate $2,500 annually to charity, you could instead donate $25,000 once each decade.
 Combined with other deductibles, you might then be able to take a nice tax write-off that year, which may generate (or be generated by) other tax-planning possibilities.